-Now, it’s important to say that nearly every concept we’ve learned so far is related to the current branch we're pointing to at the moment we run our commands.
-So, modified and staged files, working directory, staging area, etc, are all related to the current branch (one exception is Git directory, which is the same for all branches of the project).
+Now, it's important to say that nearly every concept we've learned so far is related to the current branch we're pointing to at the moment we run our commands.
+So, modified and staged files, working directory, staging area, etc, are all related to the current branch (Git directory is an exception here, as it's the same for all branches in the project).
 Each branch has those concepts in an isolated way.
-Another detail is that when you switch between branches, your working directory changes to reflect the files (and their versions) in the target branch.
+Another import thing to note is that when you switch between branches, your working directory changes to reflect files (and their versions) of the target branch.

-(If you don’t know the basic commands please read Git Basic Commands Explained article.)
+(If you don’t know Git’s basic commands please head to Git Basic Commands Explained, then come back.)

-To illustrate, let’s imagine a scenario: you just started a new repository, have made some changes and three commits in your master branch, so it looks like the following:
+To illustrate how branching works, let's imagine a scenario: you just started a new repository, have made some changes and three commits in your master branch, so it looks like the following:

 So, to Git, what really is a branch?
 Just a lightweight movable pointer to one of its commits (Chacon 48).
 Every time you commit, the current branch moves forward automatically to that commit.
 And every commit has one parent commit (except the first one), represented by the arrows on Figure 1.

-When you create a new branch, it starts pointing to the last commit of the current branch, i.e., the branch you are in at the moment you create the new branch.
-So, immediately after creating a new branch, it’s pointing to the same commit of the branch you were in (which means the working directory of the new branch will be the same as the branch you were in).
+When you create a new branch, it starts pointing to the last commit of the current branch, i.e., the branch you are in at the moment you create your new branch.
+So, immediately after creating a new branch, it's pointing to the same commit of the branch you were in, which means the working directory of your new branch will be the same as the branch you were in.

 Let's create a new branch (testing), change the pointer to it, make some changes and commit.

-To be able to switch between branches you cannot have uncommited changes in your working directory or stagging area.
+Git doesn't allow us to switch between branches if we have uncommited changes in our working directory or stagging area.